linkerd/linkerd2/doc/proxy-fundamentals.md

 As Linkerd's proxy layer is configured automatically by the control plane, detailed knowledge of the proxy's internals is not necessary to use and operate it.
 However, a basic understanding of the high-level level principles behind the proxy can be valuable for avoiding some pitfalls.
+This document will highlight some of the core principles behind the proxy's operation, and discuss how they can interact with your application.
+Additionally, we'll shine some light on the design decisions behind why the proxy works the way it does.

+____

 ## Protocol Detection